jacobmmm/MovieApplication/README.md

 # MovieApplication
-This is a backend application for creating online collections of movies.
+#### This is a backend application for creating online collections of movies.
 We have endpoints for creating viewing and modifying movies and movie collection.
+We also have endpoints for counting the total number of requests (GET, POST, PUT combined) received by the server as well as for resetting request count to zero.
+The main stack used is node.js, express, and sequelize.
+We have used the MySQL database and postman to host the endpoints.